Asteria: Family and connections

 Zeus and Asteria in an 1707 engraving by Bernard Picart, Rijksmuseum Amsterdam.

 The goddess Asteria is attested as early as the eighth century BC, appearing in Hesiod's Theogony, a work documenting the genealogical lines of the gods, where she is listed in relation to her parents, sister and daughter.
 However Hesiod makes no mention of Asteria becoming Delos; in fact Hesiod does not seem to have known about the tale of Hera pursuing Leto at all, as he lists Leto's liaison with Zeus before his marriage to Hera.
+The earliest work to relate the story of Leto's troubled travels and Apollo's birth is the sixth-century BC Homeric Hymn to Apollo, but nothing in the conversation between Leto and Delos in it indicates such a past for the island, let alone that the two are sisters.
+Additionally, the Hymn does not explicitly make Hera the reason why Leto is having so much trouble finding a suitable place to give birth, an element which is more pronounced in later versions.

-Asteria as the origin of Delos seems to have been introduced by Pindar, who in one of his fragmentary paeans writes that Zeus pursued Asteria, presumably for amorous purposes (although this is unverifiable due to the missing text), and she was flung into the sea, becoming the floating island Ortygia which Pindar in other hymns identifies as Delos.
+Asteria as the origin of Delos seems to have been introduced by Pindar in the fifth century BC, who in one of his fragmentary paeans writes that Zeus pursued Asteria, presumably for amorous purposes (although this is unverifiable due to the missing text), and she was flung into the sea, becoming the floating island Ortygia which Pindar in other hymns identifies as Delos.
 Confusingly, elsewhere he calls Ortygia the sister of Delos, and in that case he might have meant a nearby islet called Rhenia to be Ortygia.

 Later the Hellenistic poet Callimachus used Pindar as his source for the more coherent Hymn to Delos, in which focus is shifted from Apollo to the island itself and the story of how Asteria threw herself into the sea in order to avoid mating with Zeus.
 A major difference is the level of agency the two poets give Asteria; in Pindar she is passively flung, perhaps even as a punishment, while Callimachus has her actively choose the sea over Zeus, and then later to ignore Hera's orders; on the other hand, neither Pindar nor Callimachus mention the quail metamorphosis, which is first alluded to later still.

-The earlier work Homeric Hymn to Apollo meanwhile, which relates the story of Leto's troubled travels and Apollo's birth, predates both Pindar and Callimachus, but nothing in the conversation between Leto and Delos in it indicates such a past for the island, let alone that they are sisters.
-Additionally, the Hymn does not explicitly make Hera the reason why Leto is having so much trouble finding a suitable place to give birth, an element which is more pronounced in later versions.
-Like the Hymn, however, Callimachus also does not allude to the kinship between Leto and Asteria either, in contrast to Hesiod, who recorded that they are sisters but did not make Asteria the origin of Delos.
+Like the Homeric hymn however, Callimachus also does not allude to the kinship between Leto and Asteria either, in contrast to Hesiod, who recorded that they are sisters but did not make Asteria the origin of Delos.

-In Greek mythology, while transformation into a rock is usually a barren fate, a pattern emerges in which the heroines who were transformed into islands are lovers of the gods; samewise, islands like cities were usually personified as minor goddesses or heroes.
+In Greek mythology, while transformation into a rock is usually a barren fate, a pattern emerges in which the heroines who were transformed into islands are lovers of the gods; similarly, islands were usually personified as minor goddesses or heroes, like cities were.